Baa Atoll Maldives Travel Guide

 The Maldives islands is a conservative Muslim country.
 Same-sex relationships are illegal under Maldivian law.
 Public displays of affection, regardless of orientation, are not culturally accepted.

-Detailed advance planning with direct communication to accommodations and specialized agencies makes for a smoother trip for travelers with specific accessibility needs.
+Detailed advance planning having direct communication to accommodations and specialized agencies makes for a smoother trip for tourists with specific accessibility needs.